infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/logbook.md

 Step 2

-: Tap the import symbol (envelope with arrow at the top of the screen) A window will open allowing you to navigate to where the file you wish to import is located
+: Tap the import symbol (envelope with arrow at the top of the screen).
+A window will open allowing you to navigate to where the file you wish to import is located